sora-san45/Sushi-Shop/README.md

 # Miso Sushi Bar
-A sushi application made with flutter with FastAPI backend
+A sushi application made with flutter and FastAPI backend

 A new Flutter project.